 Veau ‘Hand Diced’ Tartare -

-, and underneath the veal meat is a crème-fraiche like concoction and helped to lighten up the dish with a tanginess.
+This also had shaved Bottarga roes added in for flavour, and underneath the veal meat is a crème-fraiche like concoction and helped to lighten up the dish with a tanginess.
 It also came with the mustardy-like shaved radishes and tarragon herbs.
 Quite flavourful for veal meat & also well layered between the contrasting flavours.
 I have had better occasionally but this is definitely more on the thoughtful side and enjoyable ~ 8/10

 Bone’s Bar Menu -